meditationstuff/protocol_1/index.md

 Non-suppressive-ly, non-push-ily, allowing-ly, non-layer-y-ly, find the natural, ordinary, self-stable, global stillpoint; find global stillpoint---the part/&#8203;configuration of state space where all \[subtle, change-causing, self-changing] processes, movement, “momentums”/momenta are still \[in the not moving sense], quiet, absent, or in balance.
 Allow for things/&#8203;stuff/&#8203;oldness/&#8203;newness to come up, to bloom/&#8203;sift out of increasing stillness or initial, temporary moments or patches thereof.
 This might at first feel like balancing on the head of a pin, or painstakingly balancing many interrelating balance-scales simultaneously, or other things.
 It may feel very un-natural on and off, while/&#8203;before becoming more natural (not because you're getting used to something but because you're finding the under-already-naturalness..)
 Gross/&#8203;overt body movements are ok, departures from stillness and surges and brief and prolonged periods of non-stillness and intensification of \[subtle] movement (or whatever), along the way, are ok.

+\*

+Along the way: You may find yourself in quiet stillness, you may find yourself "just in the room" (or "just outside"), you may find thoughts diminishing, you may find I-ness, diminishing.

+Draft: /////// \~Don't get stuck on any particular movement, asdfasdfasdf local/&#8203;/&#8203;balance/&#8203;global, local/&#8203;global, local/&#8203;global...

+\*

 See also:

 * <a href="#creativity-unsticking-protocol-solo-and-otherwise">creativity(/&#8203;unsticking) protocol [solo and otherwise]</a>